gphilipp/bdd-guide-clojure/README.md

     ```

 - Each step of the feature is printed twice in a row (see screenshot above)
+- Status is always green using the Jetbrains cucumber for java runner event if there are failing tests.

 I'd really like Cursive or Jetbrains to create a "Cucumber for Clojure" plugin which would support the same as the "Cucumber for Java" plugin :
 - Autocompletion for steps.